qulad/Activite.Services/README.md

 ## TODO
 * Activite.Services.User: Switch to layered arcihetcture

-* Activite.Services.Gateway: Add specific endpoint restrictions
+* Activite.Services.Gateway: Make middleware for specifics endpoints (read from environment)

 * Weight the pros and cons about seperating Activite.Services.User to do project restrictions instead of endpoint restriction